brightway-lca/bw_timex/docs/content/theory.rst

 Biosphere matrix modifications:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Depending on the user's choice, two different biosphere matrices are created:

 1. If ``TimexLCA.lci()`` is executed, the 'static' biosphere matrix is expanded, by adding the original biosphere flows for the new temporalized process copies.
-With this, static LCI with inputs from the time-explicit databases can be calculated.
+With this, static LCI with inputs from the time-explicit databases are calculated and stored in ``TimexLCA.lca.inventory``.
-2. If ``TimexLCA.lci(build_dynamic_biosphere=True)`` is executed, a 'dynamic' biosphere matrix, which next to the links to LCI from the time-explicit databases also contains the timing of emissions, is created.
-This matrix ``TimexLCA.dynamic_inventory`` and the more readable dataframe ``TimexLCA.dynamic_inventory_df`` contain the emissions of the system per biosphere flow including its timestamp and its emitting process.
+2. If ``TimexLCA.lci(build_dynamic_biosphere=True)`` is executed, a 'dynamic' biosphere matrix is created, which next to the links to LCI from the time-explicit databases also contains the timing of emissions. ``build_dynamic_biosphere=True`` is the default, so it has to be set to ``False`` to skip this step.
+The matrix ``TimexLCA.dynamic_inventory`` and the more readable dataframe ``TimexLCA.dynamic_inventory_df`` contain the emissions of the system per biosphere flow including its timestamp and its emitting process.

- For the simple system above, a schematic representation of the matrix modifications look like this:
+ For the simple system above, a schematic representation of the matrix modifications looks like this:

  .. image:: data/matrix_dark.svg
     :class: only-dark